Greg Yung Logo

 Here's the uncomfortable truth: most leaders are eroding psychological safety without realizing it.

 Not through malice.
-Through habits.
+Through habits and ignorance.

 • Dismissing ideas quickly.
 When someone shares a half-formed thought and it gets shot down in seconds — without curiosity, without exploration — the lesson everyone in the room absorbs is: don't share half-formed thoughts.
 And that's exactly where the best ideas tend to live.